Chapter 5.100

 5.100.080 License renewal and expiration.

 (a) Renewal of license.
 A tobacco retailer license is invalid unless the appropriate fee has been paid in full and the term of the license has not expired.
 The term of a tobacco retailer license is one year.
-Each tobacco retailer shall apply for the renewal of his or her tobacco retailer’s license and submit the license fee no later than thirty (30) days prior to expiration of the term.
+Each tobacco retailer shall apply for the renewal of their tobacco retailer license and submit the license fee no later than 30 days prior to expiration of the term.

 (b) Expiration of license.
-A tobacco retailer’s license that is not timely renewed shall expire at the end of its term.
-To reinstate a license that has expired, or to renew a license not timely renewed pursuant to subparagraph (a), the proprietor must follow the application procedures set forth in Concord Municipal Code Section 5.100.060.
+A tobacco retailer license that is not timely renewed shall expire at the end of its term.
+To reinstate a license that has expired, or to renew a license not timely renewed pursuant to subsection (a) of this section, the proprietor must follow the application procedures set forth in Section 5.100.060.

 5.100.090 Licenses nontransferable.

-(a) A tobacco retailer’s license may not be transferred from one person to another or from one location to another.
-Whenever a tobacco retailing location has a change in proprietors, a new tobacco retailer’s license is required.
+(a) A tobacco retailer license may not be transferred from one person to another or from one location to another.
+Whenever a tobacco retailer has a change in proprietors or location, a new tobacco retailer license is required.
+Hookah lounges are no longer permitted in the city and so their associated tobacco retailer licenses cannot be transferred from one location to another.

-(b) Notwithstanding any other provision of this article, prior violations at a location shall continue to be counted against a location and license ineligibility periods shall continue to apply to a location unless:
+(b) Notwithstanding any other provision of this chapter, prior violations at a location shall continue to be counted against a location and license ineligibility periods shall continue to apply to a location unless:

 (1) The location has been fully transferred to a new proprietor or fully transferred to entirely new proprietors.